chipzoller/hugo-clarity/README.md

 #### Article thumbnail image

 Blog articles can specify a thumbnail image which will be displayed to the left of the card on the home page.
-Thumbnails should be square (height:width ratio of `1:1`).
+Thumbnails should be square (height:width ratio of `1:1`) and a suggested dimension of 150 x 150 pixels.
 They will be specified using a frontmatter variable as follows:

 ```yaml
 ...